PTX-Interface-Specification/ptx-specification/BENEFITS.md

 PTX uses a clear, forward-compatible versioning model:

-- Major/minor versions define compatibility expectations.
+- Major/minor versions define compatibility expectations
-- Patch versions allow documentation improvements without breaking wire formats.
+- Patch versions allow documentation improvements without breaking wire formats
-- New features can be added in a controlled and predictable manner.
+- New features can be added in a controlled and predictable manner

 An open, multi-vendor governance model ensures that PTX evolves with real-world needs rather than the roadmap of a single vendor.